canders1/COMSC343/index.md

 ## Welcome to Ling201
-# Discussion sections 01AA and 01AF
-#01AA : Fridays at
+#Section 01AA : Fridays at
-#01AF : Fridays at
+#Section 01AF : Fridays at